-Stay up to date with parking news, events, and rugged handheld offerings from UPsafety!
+Stay up to date with parking news, events, rugged handheld devices, and our own newsletter The UPsafety Spot for municipalities, schools, and hospitals!
 For information on marketing and press, please contact us at 215.394.1906 or at firstname.lastname@example.org

 NEW AND NOTABLE